-GLADSTONE INVESTMENT CORPORATION Annual Meeting of Stockholders August 9, 2012-11:00 a.m.
-Eastern Time This proxy is solicited by the Board of Directors
+GLADSTONE INVESTMENT CORPORATION

+Annual Meeting of Stockholders

+August 9, 2012-11:00 a.m.
+Eastern Time

+This proxy is solicited by the Board of Directors

-The undersigned hereby appoints David Watson and George Stelljes III, and each of them acting individually, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of stock of Gladstone Investment Corporation which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of Gladstone Investment Corporation to be held at the Hilton McLean Tysons Corner, located at 7920 Jones Branch Drive, McLean, Virginia 22102, on Thursday, August 9, 2012, at 11:00 a.m.
-Eastern Time, and at any and all postponements, continuations and adjournments thereof, with all powers that the undersigned would possess if personally present, upon and in respect of the matters stated on the reverse side and in accordance with the instructions stated on the reverse side, with discretionary authority as to any and all other matters that may properly come before the meeting.
+as attorneys ar of Gladstone Ir Stockholders o 7920 Jones Bra and at any and would possess accordance wit ed hereby appoints David Watson and George Stelljes III, and each of them acting individually nd proxies of the undersigned, with full power of substitution, to vote all of the shares of stoc nvestment Corporation which the undersigned may be entitled to vote at the Annual Meeting of Gladstone Investment Corporation to be held at the Hilton McLean Tysons Corner, located anch Drive, McLean, Virginia 22102, on Thursday, August 9, 2012, at 11:00 a.m.
+Eastern Time ill postponements, continuations and adjournments thereof, with all powers that the undersigne is if personally present, upon and in respect of the matters stated on the reverse side and it the the instructions stated on the reverse side, with discretionary authority as to any and all othe hay properly come before the meeting.

-This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
+then properly executed, will be voted in the manner directed herein.
+If no such directio proxy will be voted in accordance with the Board of Directors' recommendations.

-ddress Change/Comments:
+Address Change /Comments: